 About Bhante Wimala

-Bhante Wimala is the recipient of many awards for his peace efforts and humanitarian activities, including the Global Peace Award in 2007 from the Peace Center in the United States.
+Bhante Wimala is the recipient of many awards and appointments for his peace efforts and humanitarian activities including:

-In 2008, Bhante received the Ambassador for Peace Award, offered by the Universal Peace Federation, an international and inter-religious federation for world peace.
+2008 the Ambassador for Peace Award, offered by the Universal Peace Federation, an international and inter-religious federation for world peace